katarinatmb/katarinatmb/README.md

 # 👋 Hi, I'm Katarina!

-**Registered Nurse (BSN) | Master’s Degree in Applied Data Science (MSDS)**
+**Registered Nurse (BSN) | Masters in Data Science (MSDS)**

 <p>I am an experienced registered nurse with a Bachelor’s degree in Nursing and a passion for leveraging data to improve healthcare outcomes.
-Currently, I have a Master’s in Applied Data Science, where I am building expertise in data analytics, visualization, and statistical modeling.
+I have a Master’s in Applied Data Science, where I am building expertise in data analytics, visualization, and statistical modeling.
 My unique background at the bedside and in the classroom allows me to bridge the gap between clinical practice and data-driven healthcare solutions.</p>

 ## 🩺 Professional Interests